nooesc/STT-whisper/README.md

 - Reduce background noise
 - Try a larger Whisper model for better accuracy
 - Ensure your microphone is working properly

+### Voice feedback not working
+- Check if voice feedback is enabled in settings
+- On Linux: Install speech-dispatcher: `sudo apt-get install speech-dispatcher` (Ubuntu/Debian)
+- On macOS: Check System Preferences > Accessibility > Spoken Content
+- Voice feedback will automatically disable if TTS initialization fails

 ## Performance Tips